yashgandhi45/image-processing-backend/README.md

 - Use `POST /upload` to send CSV (`multipart/form-data`)
 - Use `GET /status/:requestId` to check progress
+- Use `GET /uploads/compressed/<filename>` to view the compressed Image
 - Retrieve the output CSV manually from `/uploads/output`